Improving Data Efficiency via Curating LLM-Driven Rating Systems: Setup Details

-In this paper, we select five tasks to conduct experiments for evaluation, consisting of MMLU, BBH, GSM, TydiQA, and TruthfulQA.
+\paragraph{Evaluation details} In this paper, we select five tasks to conduct experiments for evaluation, consisting of MMLU, BBH, GSM, TydiQA, and TruthfulQA.
 The hyperparameter settings mainly follow recent work \citep{wang2023far}'s.
-For ease of reproduction, we present some brief details here. \squishlist \item \textbf{MMLU} \citep{hendrycks2020measuring}: Following the setup of MMLU, we conduct all evaluation in the 0-shot setting.
-In particular, to allow for faster evaluation, we quantize 70B models using 8 bits. \item \textbf{GSM} \citep{cobbe2021gsm8k}: We evaluate fine-tuned models on a randomly selected subset with 200 samples from the original test set (1319 samples).
-In particular, we apply 8-shot in-context examples to simulate the chain-of-thoughts (CoT) setting for reasoning. \item \textbf{BBH} \citep{suzgun2022challenging}: Given the official prompts provided in \citep{suzgun2022challenging}, we also apply 3-shot settings without CoT to make generations.
+For ease of reproduction, we present some brief details. \squishlist \item \textbf{MMLU} \citep{hendrycks2020measuring}: Following the setup of MMLU, we conduct all evaluations in the 0-shot setting without chain-of-thoughts (CoT). \item \textbf{GSM} \citep{cobbe2021gsm8k}: We evaluate fine-tuned models on a randomly selected subset with 200 samples from the original test set (1319 samples).
+In particular, we apply 8-shot in-context examples to simulate the CoT setting for reasoning. \item \textbf{BBH} \citep{suzgun2022challenging}: Given the official prompts provided in \citep{suzgun2022challenging}, we also apply 3-shot settings without CoT to make generations.
 Besides, we select 40 examples from each BBH sub-task. \item \textbf{TruthfulQA} \citep{lin2021truthfulqa}: We prompt the fine-tuned models to generate answers for 818 TruthfulQA questions using the default QA prompt template with 6 in-context examples.
-Following the setting of \citep{wang2023far}, We apply two LLaMA-2-7B-based models for judging the generated responses' truthfulness\footnote{https://huggingface.co/allenai/truthfulqa-truth-judge-llama2-7B} and informativeness\footnote{https://huggingface.co/allenai/truthfulqa-info-judge-llama2-7B}.
+Following the setting of \citep{wang2023far}, We apply two LLaMA-2-7B-based models for judging the generated responses' truthfulness\footnote{\url{https://huggingface.co/allenai/truthfulqa-truth-judge-llama2-7B}} and informativeness\footnote{\url{https://huggingface.co/allenai/truthfulqa-info-judge-llama2-7B}}.
 Judge models will help to evaluate the truthful and informative rate of responses, respectively.
+We use 8-bit quantization to allow for efficient generation.
 Following \citep{lin2021truthfulqa}, we finally take the Informative-Truthful Rate as our metric, which is calculated by the numerical product of the Informative and the Truthful Rate.

 \item \textbf{TydiQA} \citep{clark2020tydi}: This dataset is used to evaluate the model performance in answering multilingual questions across nine different languages.
 For each language, we select 100 examples.
 To help the models become familiar with the answer format, one in-context example is provided during testing.
 We report the average F1 score across various languages in this paper. \squishend